nomadicsenseis/airflow_binary_classifier/README.md

 ### 2.3 Create PostgresSQL connection.

 - Create connection with the database.
 I have used Dbeaver to do so.
-When connection from Airflow remenber to do it from docker (host): host.docker.internal
+When connection from Airflow remember to do it from docker (host): host.docker.internal

 Saved models can be found either in the _models_ subfolder within the project or by: